sr39/gizmo-debug/scripts/gizmo_documentation.md

 ### _HDF5 Format_

 If the hierarchical data format is selected as format for snapshot files (always recommended!) or initial conditions files, GIZMO accesses files with low level HDF5 routines.
 Advantages of HDF5 lie in its portability (e.g. automatic endianness conversion), generality, ease of reading (different blocks in files appear as meta-data, so if your snapshot includes some extra data from some additional physics, which isn't expected by the routine you're using for snapshot-reading, it won't crash the code or give errors!).
+But the fields expected/required in a GADGET HDF5 file are preserved in GIZMO, so again, everything is cross-compatible between the codes.
 There are also a very large number of tools available to easily manipulate or display HDF5 files (for example, the standard python library [h5py](http://www.h5py.org/)).
 A wealth of information about HDF5 can be found on the [HDF5 Project Website](https://support.hdfgroup.org/HDF5/).

 GIZMO stores the snapshot file data in several data groups, which are organized as fol￼lows: